 The parent(s) of children living in Private Fostering Arrangements continue to hold parental responsibility for the child, but agreements will usually give the responsibility for day-to-day parenting and decision making to the carer.
 The parent(s) remain responsible for any financial payments in respect of the child.
-Child benefit and child tax credit, however, can be claimed by the private foster carer.
+Child benefit, child tax credit and the child element of Universal Credit can be claimed by the private foster carer.